Nebraska State Reading Association

 The mission of the Nebraska State Reading Association (NSRA) is to lead in the promotion of literacy in the state of Nebraska through collaboration, advocacy and professional development.

 NSRA will become a highly visible, professional literacy organization with an engaged, diverse membership.
 The organization seeks to make a difference in the lives of Nebraskans; children, youth and adults, both directly and indirectly.
 Our priorities are: involvement with other professional organizations, growing as advocates, educators and leaders in the cause of literacy and celebrating successes.

-NSRA is a Council of the International Reading Association.
-Within the state of Nebraska, there are eleven local councils working at supporting our mission and goals.
-When joining NSRA you automatically become a member of one of our eleven local councils.
+NSRA is currently associated with the International Literacy Association (formerly the International Reading Association).
+The International Literacy Association (ILA) is currently working to update its by-laws and guidelines for state affiliation and we are working closely with ILA to ensure a smooth transition to the new format.
+When joining NSRA you can automatically become a member of one of our local councils.
 Our local councils provide you with professional development within your area as well as a chance to connect with others who are interested in literacy development.
-NSRA membership includes a tri-annual newsletter, The Reader; reduced rates to attend our annual conference; special council events and staff development opportunities to enhance literacy leadership.
+NSRA membership includes our newsletter (The Reader) published three times a year and available on our website (nereads.org).

-You are invited to utilize our website to gain a better understanding of NSRA and all we have to offer.
-Membership, state conference, awards, scholarships, contact information, networking opportunities, and much more are available for your convenience.
+You are invited to visit our website to gain a better understanding of NSRA and all we have to offer.
+Membership, state conference, networking opportunities, awards, scholarships, contact information, and much more are available for your convenience.

-It is our hope that you will consider joining and helping to honor and build literacy in our great state of Nebraska.
-We appreciate your interest and look forward to welcoming you as a member of our organization!
+It is our hope that you will join NSRA and help to honor, build, and promote literacy in our great state of Nebraska.
+We appreciate your interest and look forward to welcoming you as a member of our organization.

 1. Brand ourselves “NSRA” by maintaining and continuing collaboration with a wide range of audiences and professional groups to enhance the visibility, influence, and viability of NSRA through our website, publications, and by social networks.